Even her name hints at controversy, for it was an unusual choice in a highly religious era. The only person in the Bible who is

 about fourteen days, not suffering any of their friends to come at them; this and such as this, puts a clear difference

-Though Quaker writings described Herodias’ judgment by Governor Endecott, her case did not appear in Massachusetts’
+Quaker writings described Herodias’ judgment by Governor Endecott, but her case did not appear in Massachusetts’ colonial

 It seems clear that Herodias’ single flogging was enough for her.
 While other Quakers repeatedly returned to Boston’s court